top of page

 What ongoing support is available?
 Are there Group Meditations?

 Another uniqueness of Vedic Meditation is, when we graduate as teachers, we commit to being available to our students for as long as you need us.
-Once you've learned you can contact me with questions whenever you need to, for as long as you need to.
+Once you've learned you can contact me with questions relating to your practice whenever you need to, for as long as you need to.

 After you've learnt to meditate if you would like further 1:1 coaching contact me to discuss availability and costs.